Nicovz21/TeamA5/docs/MapEditor/map-editor.md

 The "Save Map" button will overwrite a map's assigned map file with what it looks like in the editor.

-I apologize deeply that there are no comments for the map editor classes, I will go back sometime and fix that
+I apologize deeply that there are no comments for the map editor classes, I will go back sometime and fix that.